Races and Classes

 Both races and classes can provide these additional bonuses.

-Looting: Refers to your chance to get gold rushes and drops from the enemy.
+Looting: Refers to your chance to get drops from the enemy.
 This is also a skill that you can level up over time.
 The higher the skill bonus percentage, the higher the chance of you getting an item.

 Accuracy: Your chance to hit the enemy.
 We take this skills bonus into account when you are fighting monsters.
 The higher the bonus, the higher the chance to hit the enemy.